La Rochelle: Second World War

-The population data in the table and graph below refer to the commune of La Rochelle proper, in its geography at the given years.
-The commune of La Rochelle absorbed part of the former commune of Saint-Maurice in 1858 and Laleu in 1880.

-Today
+La Rochelle today

 La Rochelle possesses a commercial deep water harbour, named La Pallice.
 The large submarine pens built during World War II still stand there, although they are not in use.
 La Pallice is equipped with oil unloading equipment, and mainly handles tropical wood.
 It is also the location of the fishing fleet, which was moved from the old harbour in the centre of the city during the 1980s.

-La Rochelle also maintains strong links with the sea by harbouring the largest marina for pleasure boats in Europe at Les Minimes, and a rather rich boat-building industry which includes Amel Yachts.

 La Rochelle has a very big aquarium, and a small botanical garden (the Jardin des plantes de La Rochelle).

-The Calypso, the ship used by Jacques-Yves Cousteau as a mobile laboratory for oceanography, and which was sunk after a collision in the port of Singapore (1996) is now on display (sadly rotting) at the Maritime Museum of La Rochelle.
+The Calypso, the ship used by Jacques-Yves Cousteau as a mobile laboratory for oceanography, and which was sunk after a collision in the port of Singapore (1996) is now on display (rotting) at the Maritime Museum of La Rochelle.

+The French Socialist Party has held its annual summer convention (Université d'été) in La Rochelle since 1983.

+Culture

+The Festival de la Fiction is a film festival that films screens new films in official competitions (French, European, and other Francophone countries), out of competition, and also in special screenings.
+The first ten years of the festival, from around 1998, took place in Saint-Tropez, before moving to La Rochelle in around 2013 or 2014.

-One of the biggest music festivals in France, "FrancoFolies", takes place each summer in La Rochelle, where Francophone musicians come together for a week of concerts and celebration.
+One of the biggest music festivals in France, Les Francofolies de La Rochelle, takes place each summer in La Rochelle, where Francophone musicians come together for a week of concerts and celebration.
 2004 marked the 20th anniversary of this event.
-The French Socialist Party has held its annual summer convention (Université d'été) in La Rochelle since 1983.